St. Mark’s Summer of Service

 The idea is this: choose one (or more than one!) service opportunity for the summer months.
 Maybe it’s something you’ve never tried before.
 Maybe you have a talent or an offering that you want to give to help bring relief to this sometimes weary world.
 Maybe you have been serving your whole life and want to continue.
 In any case, I’d like to invite you to commit to one of the offerings below.
 It’s important that we say the prayers of the church with one another, and it is just as important that we act as Christ’s hands and feet in this world.

 Below you will find opportunities to volunteer with six organizations and ministries.
 The descriptions and dates are outlined.

 St. Mark’s will host its first summer diaper drive during the month of July.
 Bring diapers and wipes to the Parish Hall on Sundays or arrange for drop off with the office during the week.
 St. Mark’s is excited to announce a new partnership with the Milwaukee Diaper Mission, a new 501c3 whose mission is to provide diapers and menstruation supplies to vulnerable populations all over Milwaukee.

-In addition, MDM could use a team of 3 to 4 workers on Saturday, June 12, and Saturday, June 26, from 10 a.m. to 2 p.m.
-The team will package diapers and menstrual products at MDM’s Bayview warehouse for distribution to MDM’s partner organizations.
+We will also work in teams of 3 to 4 workers on several Saturday mornings this summer to package diapers and menstrual products at MDM’s Bayview warehouse for distribution to MDM’s partner organizations.
 This activity is great for all skill levels and physical abilities!
 We’ll arrange boxed lunches for the volunteers.
-And stay tuned for service days in July.

 Our diapers will go directly to their depository for distribution to high-needs areas of the city.